US President Trump names Mark Meadows fourth chief of staff | DW | 07.03.2020

 "I have long known and worked with Mark, and the relationship is a very good one," Trump wrote on Twitter.

-The move makes Meadows, who announced he was not seeking reelection for his House seat from North Carolina, effectively Trump's fourth chief of staff since taking office in 2017.
+Meadows, who announced he was not seeking reelection for his House seat from North Carolina, is effectively Trump's fourth chief of staff since the president took office in 2017.
 The position does not require confirmation by the Senate.
 John Kelly and Reince Priebus also served as Trump's chiefs of staff before Mulvaney.

 "I want to thank Acting Chief Mick Mulvaney for having served the Administration so well," Trump added.